t0mtait/MapGame/README.md

 - **Leaderboard:** A leaderboard displays points earned by users, creating a competitive environment among friends.

 ## Testing
-Test Case (Best done in the following order):
+Test Case (Best done in the following order) with Pixel 4a device:

 1. User Registration